 - how you manage allergens.

-Within 5 days of the audit, you will receive a formal audit report including the evidence supporting the auditors’ viewpoint.
+Within 5 days of the regulatory food safety audit, you will receive a formal audit report including the evidence supporting the auditors’ viewpoint.
 If any non-conformances are identified you will have 14 days from the audit date to remedy those.
 You will need to provide the auditor with examples of the corrective actions taken.
 After 14 days the audit report is sent to your local council.

 Food Safety Plus has qualified regulatory food safety auditors that are approved by the health department under the Food Act.
 We are friendly, approachable and listen to you.
 We work to develop an ongoing relationship with our clients, with services provided on an agreed schedule that best meets your needs.
 Contact us for an obligation free quotation.